-- To advance the welfare of the Beth El Congregation and to assist in every way possible in all the purposes for which the Congregation is organized.
+- To advance the welfare of Beth El Congregation and to assist in every way possible in all the purposes for which the Congregation is organized

-The Beth El Sisterhood was organized in the fall of 1947, the same year our Beth El Congregation was founded.
-At this time, we are proud to say we have over 400 members, and our Sisterhood is recognized as one of the largest and most active in the Mid-Atlantic region and beyond.
+Beth El Sisterhood was organized in the fall of 1947, the same year our Beth El Congregation was founded.
+Sisterhood is recognized as one of the largest and most active in the Mid-Atlantic region and beyond.

 Sisterhood is affiliated with the Women’s League of Conservative Judaism and the Maryland Federation of Jewish Women’s Organizations.

 The women of Beth El have the opportunity to participate in a myriad of dynamic and interesting events.
-Membership in Sisterhood offers many rewards.
-New friends, educational and cultural experiences and opportunities to provide support to Beth El, the Beth El schools and the community are in your future.
-Contact Susan Hackerman at [email protected] or 410-486-2523 to obtain more information.
-To download a Sisterhood Membership Application, please click here.
+Membership in Sisterhood offers many rewards, such as: new friends, educational and cultural experiences and opportunities to provide support to Beth El, Beth El schools and the community.
+Contact Paula Jandorf at [email protected] or 410-6531913 or Debbie Shore at [email protected] or 609-707-2611.

 For more information on Cultural Trips, please visit the Cultural Trips page.

-Biblio meets in the Kolker Room at noon.
-Bring a brown bag dairy lunch and hear an outstanding book review that is timely and meaningful given by a member or guest.
+Biblio meets in the Myers Auditorium at noon.
+Bring a dairy lunch and hear an outstanding book review that is timely and meaningful given by a member or guest.
 A discussion follows the review.
 Drinks and dessert are provided at each session.
-If you have any questions or need more information, contact Barbara Berkowitz at 410-296-8424 [email protected] or Rita Silverman at 410-484-1731 or [email protected].

 Jewish Theological Seminary